peak-gao/code-notes/React/react-notes-mini-1.md

 - A component may choose to pass its state down as props to its child components

 # Lifecycle
+legacy (UNSAFE) - it still works but will be phased out when React v17 comes out

 - methods (“hooks”) that allow you to
     - free up resources taken by the components when they are destroyed
     - special methods on a component class to run some code when a component mounts and unmounts